 The research under the “con” column for eating butter is slim.
 I encourage you to get lost in your own search engine and see what others have to say about it.
 Come back and let us know in the comments.
 We’ll sift through the information together and try to make sense of it all.

-And there’s a loaf of freshly baked rosemary bread downstairs, waiting for its own generous smear of butter.
+And there’s a loaf of freshly baked Rosemary Bread downstairs, waiting for its own generous smear of butter.

-I’ve discussed how certain vitamins are fat-soluble – meaning they can only be absorbed through fat.
-Since our bodies needs these vitamins to function properly, we must eat fat in order to absorb them.
-Butter is not only a natural source of Vitamins A, D, K and E, but it’s the best source!
+Butter is not only a natural source of Vitamins A, D, K, and E, but it’s the best source!
 These vitamins are fat-soluble, so consuming them through butter is the easiest way for our bodies to absorb them.

-Our body makes Vitamin K2 from K1 (found in green veggies like kale, spinach and Swiss chard), but it makes it in a really small proportion – roughly a 10 to 1 conversion.
+Our body makes Vitamin K2 from K1 (found in green veggies like kale, spinach, and Swiss chard), but it makes it in a really small proportion, roughly a 10 to 1 conversion.
 A better way to get K2 would be to just eat butter!

-Breast milk, butter and coconut oil are the only natural dietary sources of lauric acid.
+Breast milk, butter, and coconut oil are the only natural dietary sources of lauric acid.
 This may explain why research consistently finds fewer infections of all types in breast-fed babies…

 Contrary to popular belief, butter does not make you fat.
 The fatty acids in butter don’t even need to be broken down by our gut.
 They’re absorbed directly from the small intestine into the liver and converted into quick energy.
 It’s the long-chain fatty acids that are typically found in polyunsaturated oils and refined carbohydrates that are stored in our bodies as fat.

 Butter contains the mineral iodine in a way that is very easy for our body to absorb.
 Our body requires iodine in order for the thyroid gland to function properly.
-The thyroid gland is what produces the hormones that regular our metabolism.
+The thyroid gland is what produces the hormones that regulate our metabolism.
 Since the body doesn’t make iodine, it must be consumed through our diet.
-Our body is satiated when we feed it the nutrients contained in butter.
-This reduces our cravings for other non-nutrient-dense foods because we’ve actually given our body what it needs!
-What better way to manage our weight than to eat butter!

 - Lauric acid treats fungal and yeast infections.